Download the International Health Certificate information form

 In order to travel to other states and internationally, pets are required to have a Certificate of Veterinary Inspection (CVI), often called a Health Certificate.
 This document provides information about your pet’s health before travel, such as showing that your pet is up-to-date on vaccinations and is not showing symptoms of any contagious diseases.
 The requirements vary depending on where you would like to go, so it is essential to begin doing the research on your destination’s requirements as soon as possible.

-It is especially important to plan ahead if you will be travelling internationally (or to Hawaii) which will require even more strict standards, and may require exams far in advance of your departure.
-This website of the USDA has more information.
+It is especially important to plan ahead if you will be traveling internationally (or to Hawaii) which will require even more strict standards, and may require exams far in advance of your departure.

 The veterinarians of Winslow Animal Hospital are certified by the USDA to provide health certificates.
 However, it is the responsibility of the owner to know what documents are needed and to complete them in time.